CongducPham/LowCostLoRaGw/gw_full_latest/scripts/rak2245-rak831/README.md

 	INFO: [main] concentrator started, packet can now be received ...

+`/opt/ttn-gateway/packet_forwarder/lora_pkt_fwd/global_conf.json` is always the configuration file that will be copied into `/home/pi/lora_gateway`.
+Then `/home/pi/lora_gateway/global_conf.json` will modified according to local settings, e.g. gateway id, network server address,...
 As you can see, the radio concentrator might not start at the first attempt therefore there can several retries until the concentrator starts.
 There are by default a maximum of 10 retries and each retry will be separated by an increasing amount of time until a maximum is reached.
 We observed that 2 to 6 retries can be necessary.

 Once the concentrator has started, take your favorite Arduino LoRaWAN device using either Arduino LMIC library (see [our code example](https://github.com/CongducPham/LMIC_low_power/tree/master/Arduino_LoRa_LMIC_ABP_temp)) or our LoRa communication library (see our [`Arduino_LoRa_temp` code template](https://github.com/CongducPham/LowCostLoRaGw/tree/master/Arduino/Arduino_LoRa_temp)) with LoRaWAN mode to test the gateway.
 You should see packets received by the gateway and data uploaded to your TTN console as well (using the `CloudTTN.py` script).